kdawgsf/dp-import/README.md

 There are two ways to run the script: a new-year import and a mid-year import.
 The main difference is how the script deals with 8th graders that are present in DP but not in the district data.
 A new-year import marks these students as alums while a mid-year import marks them as having left the district.

 In addition to the two input csv files and what kind of import this is, you'll also need to know the school year, which will be formatted like "SY2016-17".
+You also have the option of automatically splitting a donor record if they have divorced.
+Use the --split-parents option to do that.
+You can run it with or without the directive to see what it produces.
+Generally, with the option on, it will automatically split donors that would otherwise had to be done manually.

 Here are some example import commands, as run from the GeneratedFiles directory:

 ```
 # New-year update